 Project overview

-Route The Meals is an optimization tool that helps logisticians review and improve humanitarian supply chains, resulting in efficient delivery networks and routes that minimize costs, CO2 emissions and the risk of disruptions to beneficiaries.
+Route The Meals is an optimization tool that helps WFP improve humanitarian supply chains, resulting in efficient delivery networks and routes.

 The challenge

-In 2023, the UN World Food Programme reached an estimated 150 million people with food, cash and commodity vouchers.
-To support people in need, WFP uses an extensive and intricate logistics network comprising thousands of delivery sites, warehouses and ports.
-This operating environment is often disrupted by access constraints, geo-political turmoil and climate-related shocks.
-Ensuring timely deliveries in such a context is already a challenge by itself, but to meet the increasing humanitarian needs with reduced funding levels, WFP must design these supply chains to be as efficient, resilient and sustainable as possible.
+To support people in need, WFP uses an intricate logistics network comprising thousands of delivery sites, warehouses and ports.
+This effort is complicated and often disrupted by access constraints, geo-political turmoil and climate-related shocks.
+Ensuring timely deliveries in this context is already a challenge, but WFP must design these supply chains to be as efficient, resilient and sustainable as possible amid increasing needs and reduced resources.

 The solution

-To support these efforts, WFP is launching Route The Meals, an optimization tool that analyses and improves the efficiency of the logistics network and food deliveries in a given country.
-Route The Meals supports the distribution of general food assistance, school meals or nutritious products, as well as provides technical assistance to local governments and partners.
-RTM's advanced algorithms will help inform where WFP needs new warehouses and hubs and determine optimal demand coverage and efficient last-mile transport routes.
+Route the Meals is an optimization tool that analyses and improves the efficiency of the logistics network and food deliveries in a given country.
+Route the Meals supports the distribution of general food assistance, school meals or nutritious products, as well as provides technical assistance to local governments and partners.
+Route the Meal's advanced algorithms will help inform where WFP needs new warehouses and hubs and determine optimal demand coverage and efficient last-mile transport routes.

 Route The Meals' insights and strategic approach to supply chain optimization in WFP Chad have not only been enlightening but also instrumental in guiding our efforts toward more efficient operations.